Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Families of polar curves

 For simplicity we first consider the case of $f(x,y,z)$ without parameter.
 We assume that the coordinate system satisfies the Transversality Assumptions and therefore the family

 parameterized by $b\in \C$ is Zariski equisingular for $b$ small.
 By this assumption the zero set of the discriminant $\Delta_F (X,Y,b)$ of $F$ satisfies the Puiseux with parameter theorem.
 The set $F=F'_Z=0$, is the union $S_F=\Sigma_F\cup C_F$ of the singular set $\Sigma_F$ of $F$ and the family of the polar curves $C_F$.
-It consists of finitely many irreducible components parameterized by
+The set $S_F$ consists of finitely many irreducible components parameterized by

 with $Y_i, Z_i$ analytic.
 Then $(u^n, Y = Y_i(u,b), b)$ parameterizes a component of the discriminant locus $\Delta_F = 0$ of $F$.

 The below key lemma is a version of the first formula on page 278 of \cite{brianconhenry80} or of a formula on page 465 of \cite{teissierRabida82}.